justjam2013/homebridge-virtual-accessories/README.md

 ## <!-- Thin separator line -->

+## 🔴🔴 Note 🔴🔴

+Virtual Accessories for Homebridge v3.12.0 migrated to using a new library with Node.js 24.x support.
+Please refer to the Wiki entry [Updating to Node.js 24.x](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Updating-to-Node.js-24.x) for details to ensure a smooth upgrade.

+## <!-- Thin separator line -->

 ## About Virtual Accessories For Homebridge

 This plugin is inspired by Nick Farina's most excellent 🎸 [`homebridge-dummy`](https://github.com/nfarina/homebridge-dummy) plugin, which formed the backbone of my HomeKit automations.
 At the time `homebridge-dummy` was no longer being maintained, so I was motivated to create a new solution.
 Since then `homebridge-dummy` has found a new maintainer and gone through a rewrite, so definitely worth checking out.